novemberjones/KAOS/README.md

 see [circuit](circuit) for design.

-_need to figure out haw mony cut-up switches to use and where_
+_need to figure out how many cut-up switches to use and where_

 _possibly add a LM741 amplifier and a distortion circuit_